BinoyCherian/IamCore/README.md

 #Things still left to be done-

-The backend operations have been tested.
-The project lacks a rich front end design.
-The flow needs to be tested once the front end is available.
+The project has a front end design which needs to be responsive.
+Some parts of the flow needs to be tested.
 Jmeter testing to see the performance of the application.
+Session management.
+Code cleaning and some more test cases.